By T. F. Sloan

 Grade Level: If you’re old enough to read a big kid novel, then you’re old enough technically to read this book.
 You’ll get the most out of it though if you read it somewhere between 17 and 35.
 So I guess Young Adult to Adult technically.
 I’d say if you’re a very mature 5th or 6th grader you could read this, but keep it away from your 7th and 8th graders because middle school is the worst, but entering high school and beyond it’s probably a good book to read because it can mentally prepare one for the possible spiritual dangers of working for a misguided corporation.

-Audience: Anybody who’s had to significantly deal with a corporation, or IKEA (so, everybody, basically).
+Audience: Adult, or Anybody who’s had to significantly deal with a corporation, or IKEA (so, everybody, basically).

 Author’s website: http://www.gradyhendrix.com/